 We know what you’re thinking...

 “Boy am I looking good!”
 And of course we totally agree.
-But, what exactly are you wearing?
-Yes, those jeans are GAP and that top is Calvin Klein, but what exactly are you wearing?
+But, what are you wearing?
+Yes, those jeans are GAP and that top is Forever 21, but what exactly are you wearing?
 There may be toxins lurking in your clothing that you’re not completely aware of.
 Some of the fibers that make up that stunning top may contain toxic chemicals, which can cause major health issues.